cisagov/Malcolm/sensor-iso/docs/Notes.md

   -o viewPort=8005
 ```

-This may require opening a firewall port to the host running Moloch viewer to allow remote connections to this port from the main Moloch viewer instance.
+This may require opening a firewall port to the host running Arkime viewer to allow remote connections to this port from the main Arkime viewer instance.

 # <a name="Zeek"></a>Zeek